technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/codingConventions.md

 #### A.6 Backwards compatibility and configurability

 * A.6.1 No hard-coded URLs or paths to external sources exist.
 * A.6.2 Configurable parameters are documented in the `.md` files.
+See [coding conventions details](./codingConventionsInfo.md#a62-user-documentation) for the specifics.
 * A.6.3 All previously noted configuration parameters can still be used as described.
 * A.6.4 Renamed or deleted parameters are marked `Deprecated`.